Prostate Cancer & Its Treatment

 Following are the stages of Prostate Cancer:

-Stage I: The cancer is not detectable by a digital rectal examination and is do not pose any problem to the patient.
+Stage I: The cancer is not detectable by a digital rectal examination and does not pose any problem to the patient.
 The cancer is usually incidentally found during some other surgical procedure to relieve urinary problems.

-Stage II: The prostate tumor that can be felt during DRE but there is no evidence of cancer spread outside the prostate.
+Stage II: The prostate tumor that can be felt during DRE but there is no evidence of cancer spreading outside the prostate.

 Stage III: There is spread outside the prostate to nearby tissues.